MicrosoftDocs/dynamics-365-customer-engagement/ce/shared/urs/booking-alert.md

 1. Select **Save & Close**.

 You can edit the fields inside a booking alert by editing the **Booking Alert Template** in the schedule board tab settings.
-For more information, see [schedule board tab settings](../../field-service/schedule-board-tab-settings#other-settings).
+For more information, see [schedule board tab settings](schedule-board-tab-settings.md#other-settings).

 ## View the booking alert

-When the due date is reached, the alert appears on the schedule board side pane.
-Assignees can dismiss or snooze the active alert.
-Selecting the snooze option postpones the alert for a configurable amount of time.
+When the due date is reached, the alert appears on the **Booking Alerts** side pane on the schedule board.
+Assignees can view or snooze the active alert.
+Assignees can set the snooze time.
+Assignees can dismiss all alerts.

 Alerts for **Bookable Resource Bookings** also show in the schedule board alongside a booking time slot.

-The icon indicates the number of active alerts for that booking.
-To view the alerts, select the number. **Snooze** or **Dismiss** them as needed.

 When you create a booking alert, the system automatically creates one *Booking Alert Status* record for every assignee so every user can snooze or dismiss alerts individually.
 When deleting records, keep the relationship *Booking > Booking Alert > Booking Alert Status* in mind.